disraptor/disraptor/README.md

-### Limitations
+### Limitations for Disraptor documents and resources

-Disraptor can only operate reliably while imposing restrictions on the target documents that are to be loaded.
+Disraptor can only operate reliably while imposing restrictions on its documents and resources.

+- Scripts that are loaded by Discourse (e.g. jQuery) **must not** be loaded by a Disraptor document.
-- No file-relative URLs (i.e. URLs have to start with a slash).
-This is explained in the section on [URL references in target documents](#url-references-in-target-documents).
+- URLs **must not** be file-relative.
+Instead, root-relative (i.e. URLs starting with a slash) or absolute URLs **must** be used.
+Explanation: [URL references in documents and resources](#url-references-in-documents-and-resources).
+- HTML IDs, classes and custom attributes **should not** conflict with Discourse.
+Instead, HTML ID, class and custom attribute names **should** be prefixed.
+Explanation: [Conflict-free naming of HTML IDs, classes and custom attributes](#conflict-free-naming-of-html-ids-classes-and-custom-attributes)
+- Stylesheets and scripts **must not** select or query DOM nodes outside of a Disraptor document.
+Instead, only DOM nodes inside a Disraptor document **must** be selected/queried.
+Explanation: [Selecting and querying DOM nodes](#selecting-and-querying-dom-nodes)

-### URL references in target documents
+#### URL references in documents and resources

 For a Disraptor document that is registered via the route `/example → http://localhost:8080/`, all resources of that document have to be handled via Disraptor.
 This opens up a wide variety of issues.